git/git.github.io/rev_news/drafts/edition-65.md

   So Stolee sent
   [a version 4](https://lore.kernel.org/git/pull.659.v4.git.1593610050.gitgitgadget@gmail.com/)
-  which is now cooking in the 'next' branch, along with the first patch that has 10 patches from Gábor.
+  which is now cooking in the 'next' branch, along with the first batch that has 10 patches from Gábor.
 Hopefully both will be merged in the 'master' branch after the release of Git 2.28.0 which should happen soon.